-Page Loading Algorithm
+Page Search Algorithm

-A page is considered to be valid when the PAGE_VALID field is set to 1010b and no uncorrectable errors are detected.
-When loading the shadow registers OTP memory is scanned to search for a valid page of data.
-When powering up Vader always starts with page-0, followed by page-1 and then page-2.
-When manually reloading the shadow registers a starting page may be specified.
-If no valid pages are found in OTP memory, then the shadow registers are all reset.
+On each power-up the shadow registers are updated from OTP memory.
+The page search algorithm scans the OTP memory looking for a valid OTP page.
+Vader starts with page-0, followed by page-1 and then page-2.
+Vader will stop searching after a valid page is found.
+Vader will also stop searching if none of the three pages are valid.
+Two things are needed for an OTP Page to be valid:

+the first four bits of the page are set to 1010b.

+no uncorrectable errors are detected across the whole page.

 OTP Access

 On startup the shadow registers are automatically loaded from OTP memory.
-Afterwards the OTP memory can be accessed with three commands:
+Afterwards the OTP memory can be manually accessed with three commands:

 Reload shadow registers